San Antonio Misdemeanor Attorney

 offenses.
 These offenses are punishable by up to one year in jail and

-up to $4,000, if the offense requires greater penalties it will most likely
+up to $4,000.
+If the offense requires greater penalties it will most likely

 be charged as a felony.
-Misdemeanor offenses can still remain on your

-in Texas, team up with a San Antonio criminal defense lawyer right away.
+charges in Texas, team up with a San Antonio criminal defense lawyer right away.

 Discuss the details of your case in a free case evaluation.
 To start the

 Class C Misdemeanor and Penalties in Texas

 The least serious misdemeanor offense is a Class C misdemeanor.
 The penalties

 This type of offense does not involve jail time or the average probation